Azra-Zahin/ucbaihacks/README.md

 ### Step 1: Navigate to the Project Directory

-First, navigate to the tinder-react-front-end folder.
+First, navigate to the `tinder-react-front-end` folder.

-`bash $cd tinder-react-front-end`

 ### Step 2: Install Dependencies